codeschool/WatchUsBuild-ReadingListAppWithAngularJS/README.md

-# Angular Soup to Bits - Reading List
+# Watch Us Build With AngularJS - Reading List

+*We changed the name of this series to "Watch Us Build," so you may see an occasional reference to its former name ("Soup to Bits") in this repository.*

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these